purple-technology/serverless-trpc-subscriptions/README.md

 ## subscriptions.routes.[procedure].filter

-Defines what you fields from input and ctx you can filter on when pushing to the subscription
+Defines what you fields from input and ctx you can filter on when publishing to the subscription